 Picture this: making money while binge-watching your favorite TV show – sounds like a dream come true, right?
 Well, that's the beauty of passive income!

 Unlike traditional income, where you trade your time for money, passive income lets you earn cash while catching some Z's.
 Of course, creating passive income requires some effort upfront and sometimes a financial investment, too.
 But once it's up and running, it can help you pay off debts, save for retirement, or achieve financial freedom.

 So, let's dive into this list of 35 top passive income ideas – it's like having the Infinity Stones to create your own financial superhero strategy!

-Passive income is defined as income that requires minimal effort to earn.
-It is a form of income that builds you wealth even when you're not working.
-For example, if you invest some money and your investment increases in value, that's passive income.
-If you create something digitally–like a video or a song–and you get money every time someone views it, that's passive income.
+Passive income is defined as income that doesn't require much effort to earn.
+It is a form of income that can help you build wealth even when you're not physically working.
+There are many different ways to earn passive income.
+For example, if you invest in mutual funds and your investment portfolio increases in value, your earned money is classified as passive income.

 How Does Passive Income Work?

 Since you're busy living your life, you want to build a passive income stream that eventually works while you sleep, play, socialize…whatever you want to be doing with your time.